Last Updated on April 13, 2025 by Maged kamel

 Need for two mirror points A’ and B’ in Mohr’s circle of inertia-fourth case.

-Setting point A’, which is a mirror of point A and has a coordinate of (Ix,+Ixy) and is giving the direction of the maximum moment axis U. This point A’ will enable us to rotate the x-axis or line OA a clockwise rotation by the value of 2φp1.
-The x-axis will be horizontal, the U line will also have a new direction represented by line OA’.
+This point A’ will enable us to rotate the x-axis or line OA clockwise by the value of 2φp1.
+The x-axis will be horizontal, and the U line will also have a new direction represented by line OA’.

 Point B’ is the mirror of point B and has a coordinate of (Iy,-Ixy) and is used to indicate the direction of the V-axis, which is the direction of the minimum moment of the inertia axis.